Tools as a catalyst for culture change

 Some important details

 It’s hard to compress two and a half years of experience into an article, but what I described above is the gist of what I learned.
-Before closing, I thought I’d share list some important details that support the above approach.
+Before closing, I thought I’d share some important details that support the above approach.

 Picking the right tools